AntczakEI/stellarliftapp/_posts/2026-02-19-strength-training-for-muay-thai-best-exercises.md

 ## Sources and further reading

-The strength and power recommendations in this guide were checked against research on strength and plyometric training in combat-sport athletes.
+The strength and power recommendations in this guide are informed by research on strength and plyometric training in combat-sport athletes.

 * Cid-Calfucura I et al. **Effects of Strength Training on Physical Fitness of Olympic Combat Sports Athletes: A Systematic Review.** International Journal of Environmental Research and Public Health.
 2023;20(4):3516.
 PMID: 36834211.
 DOI: 10.3390/ijerph20043516.
 * Ojeda-Aravena A et al. **A Systematic Review with Meta-Analysis on the Effects of Plyometric-Jump Training on the Physical Fitness of Combat Sport Athletes.** Sports.
 2023;11(2):33.
 PMID: 36828318.
 DOI: 10.3390/sports11020033.